DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Dependent Transport Equation

-\cref{eqn: diff collision integral} contains integrals over the momentum states of all the initial and final state particles, therefore it is of high dimensionality and further complicated by potentially non-linear dependence on the particle distribution functions.
-As such, it is generally impractical to use in this form unless some methodology for simplifying the integral is applied, or some assumptions are made for the symmetries of $f$ in momentum space - traditionally, isotropy.
+\eref{eqn: diff collision integral} contains integrals over the momentum states of all the initial and final state particles; it is therefore of high dimensionality and further complicated by potentially non-linear dependence on the particle distribution functions.
+As such, it is generally impractical to use in this form unless some methodology for simplifying the integral is applied, or some assumptions are made for the symmetries of $f$ in momentum space---traditionally, isotropy.